Classic Stuffed Leg of Lamb Recipe

 After the sauce has finished and the leg of lamb has had a chance to rest, it's time to eat.
 Snip the twine and slice the leg into thick pieces, plating them up on a bed of wilted greens.
 Pour the sauce around the meat and drizzling over more as needed.

 Now you've got the skills necessary to make a delicious stuffed leg of lamb like a pro.
+This would make a great main dish for a Christmas dinner.
+The lamb roast or a roast leg of lamb stuffed with all the best spices and ingredients will make all the difference for your friends and family.
 One taste of the tender meat combined with that extremely flavorful beef and garlic stuffing will sell you on this dish in an instant, not to mention the otherworldly flavorful yet extremely easy sauce made from leftover pan drippings.

 How was this recipe?
 Any tips on cooking a stuffed leg of lamb?
 Tell us in the comments below, and remember to share this recipe with a friend, especially around the holidays.